Sally Hunter: Development

+Six months later, Les receives a job offer in Norwich and despite their separation, he asks Sally to move away with him.
+Les' proposition leaves Sally conflicted so Lee and his friend Bombhead (Lee Otway) intervene to try and reunite them.
+Carter told an Inside Soap reporter that Lee is "devastated" that his parents marriage could end permanently.
+Carter revealed that if Sally reunites with Les it will "soften the blow" of him leaving.
+Lee and Bombhead concoct a plan and set up Sally and Les on a date.
+When neither of them arrive, Sally and Les realise their son's plan.
+Carter explained that "after a while they have fun, which hasn't happened for ages.
+It reminds them of the old days and gets Sally thinking about her feelings."
+Lee catches Les leaving Sally's bedroom which leaves Lee "delighted" that his plan has resulted in his parents reconciliation.
+Les is asked to start his new job immediately and he requests that Sally join him.
+She agrees and hands in her resignation at the school, but Carter noted that "something isn't quite right" with her decision.
+Sally discusses the issue with Bombhead and she admits to feeling "torn about what to do."

 In March 2004, a reporter from the Sunday Mirror revealed that producers at Hollyoaks were planning to write out numerous characters as part of a cast revamp.
 Dow Blyton was one of the cast members who would not have their contract with Hollyoaks renewed.
 They described it as the "biggest massacre in soap history".
-Dow Blyton's departure storyline featured Sally and her husband Les moving to Cyprus, following the death of their son Dan (Andrew McNair).
+Dow Blyton's departure storyline featured Sally and her husband Les moving to Cyprus, following the death of their son, Dan.
 Just before they plan to leave, Sally declares she cannot go because she is scared of air travel.
 Lee tries to hypnotise Sally and cure her phobia but his attempts fail.
 Les comes up with another form of transport and purchases a motorbike complete with a sidecar.
 Sally agrees to Les' new plan and they leave Hollyoaks and Lee behind.
 Sally made her final appearance on 4 November 2005.